-1. Improved Quality
+1. Improve Quality of Hiring

 The two primary internal approaches have shortcomings that negatively impact the quality of technical interviews, and as a result, quality of hire.
 Outsourced technical interviews don’t have these shortcomings.

 Let’s take a look at the quality issues with the two primary internal approaches.

 Pre-Submittal Tech Interviews by Third Party Staffing Suppliers

 The typical approach for staffing companies is the use of an internal IT consultant or employee as a technical interviewer.
 The consultant is paid for a short amount of time—perhaps an hour or 30 minutes of their time.
 In some cases, a nominal gift card is shared instead of full compensation for the tech person’s expertise.
 While many firms have formalized this tech interview functionally, generally this is a “do me a favor, check out this candidate” type of situation.
 While the consultant generally has sufficient IT knowledge, interviewers may not be a role/stack match to the job and/or technologies required, there’s no guarantee that the interview process is legally compliant, and there’s no common scoring or reporting system.

 Post-Submittal Tech Interviews by Hiring Companies

 The approach most often used by direct-hire companies like financial institutions is to establish a technical interview panel for each new open IT position.
 Most panels are composed of three technical team members who likely will work with the person once hired.
 While committees usually do prep, ask questions together, and vote together, the members often aren’t trained in doing technical interviews.
 Even if they are, there’s another major flaw: they’re making a decision about whom they want to work with.
 That creates bias, as people tend to want to work with people like themselves, which isn’t conducive for increasing diversity.